 Each suite includes a flat-screen television and wireless Internet access.
 To further attract budget-conscious travelers, the Beach Club offers both a reduced AAA rate and a U.S. Coast Guard rate.
-Not only is the hotel dog- and cat- friendly, but it donates some of its revenue to the Beacon Animal Rescue.
+Not only is the hotel dog- and cat-friendly, but it donates some of its revenue to Beacon Animal Rescue.

 The Virginia Hotel

-The Virginia Hotel is during a landmark 1879 building which has been perfectly updated to a 24-room boutique hotel with five additional cottages available for rent.
-During a place like Cape May that knows upscale accommodation, the Virginia sets the quality for luxury hotels in town.
+The Virginia Hotel is a landmark 1879 building that has been perfectly updated to a 24-room boutique hotel with five additional cottages available for rent.
+During a place like Cape May that knows upscale accommodation, Virginia sets the quality for luxury hotels in town.
 Its privileged location on tree-lined Jackson St. (a half block from the beach) puts guests right within the middle of Cape May’s historic district.
-Enjoying late afternoon cocktails on the porch may be wonderfully relaxed thanks to watch town life travel by.
+Enjoying late afternoon cocktails on the porch may be wonderfully relaxed thanks to watching town life travel by.
 Free beach perks include chairs, towels, umbrellas, and cabanas.

-The award-winning Ebbitt Room restaurant underwent renovations recently and under Executive Chef Anthony Micari, serves fresh farm-to-table fare.
-There’s nightly live music and dinner-and-a-show events throughout summer.
-Guest rooms are well lit with natural light, beds are wearing luxe linens, and therefore, large bathrooms are stocked Bulgari toiletries.
-There’s free valet parking, and even a golf cart available to urge around.
+The award-winning Ebbitt Room restaurant underwent renovations recently and Executive Chef, Anthony Micari serves fresh farm-to-table fare.
+There’s nightly live music and dinner-and-a-show events throughout the summer.
+Guest rooms are well-lit with natural light, beds are wearing luxe linens, and therefore, large bathrooms are stocked with Bulgari toiletries.
+There’s free valet parking, and even a golf cart available to urge you around.

 The Boarding House

-Boasting the foremost powerful and challenging beach breaks on the East Coast, Cape May attract hordes of surfers not just in summer, but even in winter when the southern tip of the cape provides shelter from howling winds.
-The Boarding House knows its market and provides a refreshing alternative to the historic mansions that Cape May be typically known for.
-Each of the 11 rooms within the home is lighting and airy and comes with its own surfboard rack.
-The front desk provides an in depth surf report every day and sends guests to the simplest beaches counting on surf conditions.
+Boasting the foremost powerful and challenging beach breaks on the East Coast, Cape May attracts hordes of surfers not just in summer, but even in winter when the southern tip of the cape provides shelter from howling winds.
+The Boarding House knows its market and provides a refreshing alternative to the historic mansions that Cape May is typically known for.
+Each of the 11 rooms within the home is lit and airy and comes with its own surfboard rack.
+The front desk provides an in-depth surf report every day and sends guests to the simplest beaches counting on surf conditions.